-St Augustine of Canterbury RC Primary School recognises that Deputy DSLs must be trained to same standard as the DSL.
+St Augustine of Canterbury RC Primary School, A Voluntary Academy, recognises that Deputy DSLs must be trained to same standard as the DSL.

 The designated teacher has a responsibility for promoting the educational achievement of CLA and previously CLA (PLAC), and for children who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care outside England and Wales.
-In our setting, this is Mrs. Catherine Haworth.
+In our setting, this is Mrs. Catherine Haworth, Assistant Headteacher.

-6. Training and Induction
+5. Training and Induction

-St Augustine of Canterbury RC Primary School recognise the importance of ongoing staff training and development to keep staff aware of emerging issues and keeping the ethos of safeguarding high.
+St Augustine of Canterbury RC Primary School, A Voluntary Academy, recognise the importance of ongoing staff training and development to keep staff aware of emerging issues and keeping the ethos of safeguarding high.
 Everybody has a role to play in safeguarding our children and we strive to ensure all staff are well informed and know what to do if they have any concerns.
-Staff members will undergo safeguarding and child protection training at induction, which will be updated on a regular basis and/or whenever there is a change in legislation.
+Staff members, governors and volunteers will undergo safeguarding and child protection training at induction, which will be updated on a regular basis and/or whenever there is a change in legislation.